pabloabur/projectFR/README.md

 After that, you can run any of the examples in the Examples directory.
 Each example is contained in one directory, where you can find a file make.sh and a file makewithintel.sh .
 The former compiles the program using the GNU Fortran 8.1 compiler and the latter compiles the program using the ifort (Intel Fortran Compiler).

+# Troubleshooting
+* Unexpected error with injected current
+If motoneurones fire action potentials in the very first seconds of simulation, some errors might occur.
+This is caused by an implementation feature, so it is advisible to inject currents only after some time after the start of the simulation.
+* Motoneurons stop firing when after first action potential This problem can appear in simulations that require the use of reset.
+Also note that synaptic noises also need to be reseted.